shyftplan/seamless_database_pool/README.md

 for the actions that need it.
 Read connections will only be used for select statements against the database.

-This is done with static methods on `SeamlessDatabasePool`.
+This is done with static methods on [SeamlessDatabasePool](http://www.rubydoc.info/github/bdurand/seamless_database_pool/SeamlessDatabasePool).

 ```ruby
 SeamlessDatabasePool.use_persistent_read_connection do